 Liu Bei furrowed his brow and spoke somberly: 'I have governed without wrongdoing thus far; where would I find valuables to give him?
 Such actions would only encourage corruption.'"

-The next day, the Supervisor summoned the County Official to Guanyuan Inn, coercing him to testify falsely and accuse Liu Bei of corruption and harming the people.
+The next day, the Supervisor summoned the County Official to Guanyuan Inn, coercing him to commit perjury and falsely accuse Liu Bei of corruption and harming the people.
 The County Official was tied up on the ground, trembling in fear.
 Upon hearing the news, Liu Bei made several attempts to plead for him, but each time he was turned away by the Supervisor's gatekeepers, leaving him helpless.

-At this moment, Zhang Fei was already burning with rage.
-After downing a few bowls of strong liquor, he rode past Guanyuan Inn and saw fifty or sixty commoners kneeling on the ground, all with sorrowful faces, hoarsely crying out.
+At this moment, Zhang Fei was already seething with rage.
+After drinking a few bowls of strong liquor, he rode past Guanyuan Inn and saw fifty or sixty commoners kneeling on the ground, all with sorrowful faces, hoarsely crying out.
 Zhang Fei reined in his horse, jumped down, and strode forward, demanding, "What are you crying about here?"

-An elderly man wiped his tears and said tremulously, "General Zhang, the Superintendent is forcing the County Official to testify falsely against County Magistrate Liu!
-We have come to plead desperately, but we can't even get through the door and are being driven away by the guards!"
+An elderly man wiped his tears and trembled as he spoke, "General Zhang, the Superintendent is forcing the County Official to commit perjury to harm County Magistrate Liu!
+We have come to plead desperately, but we can't even get through the door and are driven away by the guards!"

-Upon hearing this, a fierce light flashed in Zhang Fei's eyes as he ground his teeth in anger.
-He shouted, "This corrupt official dares to humiliate my brother!
-Let me deal with him!"
+Upon hearing this, a fierce light flashed in Zhang Fei's eyes as he gritted his teeth.
+He shouted angrily, "This dog official dares to humiliate my brother!
+Just wait and see how I deal with him!"
 With that, he brandished his Eighteen-Feet Serpent Spear and marched into Guanyuan Inn.
-The gatekeepers saw his fierce demeanor and scattered in fear.
+The gatekeepers, terrified by his fierce demeanor, scattered in all directions.

-Zhang Fei burst into the back hall and saw the Supervisor sitting at the head of the table, wielding a whip and harshly berating the tied-up County Official.
+Zhang Fei burst into the Back Hall and saw the Supervisor sitting at the head of the hall, whipping and scolding the bound County Official on the ground.
 With a roar that shook everyone in the hall, Zhang Fei exclaimed, "You villain harming the people!
-Do you recognize your grandfather Zhang Fei?"
+Do you recognize your ancestor Zhang Fei?"

-The Supervisor looked up, still stunned by the sudden intrusion when Zhang Fei seized his hair and yanked him from his chair, dragging him to the horse post outside.
+The Supervisor looked up in confusion, but before he could react, Zhang Fei had grabbed his hair and yanked him out of his chair, dragging him to the horse post outside.
 Zhang Fei raised his Willow Branch and shouted, "Let’s see if you dare harm the people again!"
-Each lash of his whip echoed sharply as the Supervisor howled in pain while the commoners cheered from the sidelines.
+Each lash of his whip cracked loudly as it struck; the Supervisor cried out in pain while the commoners cheered from the sidelines.

 Liu Bei heard the commotion from the front hall and hurried over.
 Upon seeing the Supervisor tied to the horse post, he was taken aback.
 "Yi De, how could you do this!"

 Zhang Fei pointed his whip at the Supervisor, still seething with anger.
-"Brother, this corrupt official has humiliated you and harmed countless people!
-It’s not enough to just beat him; I must kill him to quell my rage!"
+"Brother, this dog official has humiliated you and harmed countless people; it would not satisfy my heart's hatred if I do not kill him!"

-At that moment, Guan Yu approached slowly and said solemnly, "Brother, amidst thorns and brambles, there is no place for phoenixes to roost.
-You have achieved countless merits yet hold only a minor position; now you must endure such humiliation.
-In my view, it would be better to kill this villain harming the people and abandon your post to seek another path."
+At that moment, Guan Yu approached slowly and said solemnly, "Brother, among thorn bushes is not a place for phoenixes to dwell.
+You have achieved countless merits yet only hold a minor position; now you must endure this humiliation.
+In my opinion, it would be better to kill this villain harming the people and abandon your post to seek another path."

-Liu Bei pondered for a moment before finally sighing deeply.
-He personally removed his official seal from his waist and hung it around the Supervisor's neck, coldly stating, "You oppress the people; you deserve execution according to law!
-However, out of my benevolence, I will spare your life.
-This seal is here; I Liu Bei resign from my office from this day forth!"
+Liu Bei pondered for a moment before sighing deeply.
+He personally removed the seal from his waist and hung it around the Supervisor's neck while coldly stating, "You oppress the common people; you should be executed according to law!
+Out of consideration for my benevolence, I will spare your life.
+This seal is here; I Liu Bei resign from my office from now on!"

-With that, he swept away his sleeves and left.
-Guan Yu and Zhang Fei followed closely behind.
-Only the battered Supervisor remained outside Guanyuan Inn, crawling on the ground in a pitiful state with tears streaming down his face.
+With that, he waved his sleeve and left.
+Guan Yu and Zhang Fei followed closely behind him.
+Only the beaten Supervisor remained at Guanyuan Inn, battered and bruised on the ground, crawling in despair with tears streaming down his face.

 Comment 0 Comment Count